 When lenders or financial institutions see that you have a high amount of debt and poor spending habits, they may deem you an unreliable borrower and not want to work with you.

-Too Many Loan or Credit Applications
+Too Many Loans or Credit Applications

 Whenever you apply to borrow money, lenders and financial institutions do what is called a hard credit check.
-Hard credit checks are a formal inquiry into your credit score and involve an official report from one of the major credit bureaus.
+Hard credit checks are a formal inquiry into your credit score and involve an official report from one of the major credit reporting bureaus.
 While one hard credit check by itself won’t harm your score much, several hard checks within a short period of time will.

 Why Is a Credit Score and Credit Report Important?

 Why do credit reports matter?
 Check out some of the benefits of having a good credit score below!

 Access to a Broad Range of Financial Products